-Working with the Team Agility Master, the team tracks its own progress, raises awareness for impediments, and devises options to maintain forward progress.
+Working with the Team Agility Coach, the team tracks its own progress, raises awareness for impediments, and devises options to maintain forward progress.
 The team is responsible for establishing processes and standards, continuously improving them, and then following those processes and standards.

 Quality Assurance focuses more on discovering why defects are occurring than in finding defects.
 They are guided by two lean principles: